dappforce/subsocial-docs/docs/lightpaper/architecture/Customizability.md

 - Customizable per-space governance processes,
 - Moderation options to suit audience tastes.
 - Launch your chain using our open source code.

+All code is open source and allows for customization of the front-end user interface to tailor it to the needs of your community.
+Check out the Subsocial [JS SDK](https://github.com/dappforce/subsocial-js) for more details.